maldron0309/NumericInput/README_EN.md

 NumericInput is a library that simplifies the task of receiving numeric input and input validation in C#.
 When using `Console.ReadLine()` to receive numeric input, you need to convert the string to a number.
 This library streamlines that process.

 ## Installation
-To use the library, include `using NumericInput;` in your code.
+After installation with the command `dotnet add package NumericInput --version 1.0.1`, To use the library, include `using NumericInput;` in your code.

 ### Features